fmease/rruxwry/README.md

 ## License

-Except as otherwise noted, the contents of this repository are licensed under the MIT license (see the [license file][./LICENSE]).
+Except as otherwise noted, the contents of this repository are licensed under the MIT license (see the license file).
 Some files include or are accompanied by explicit license notices.